Battle of the Wilderness: Confederate

 The Confederate force in the Battle of the Wilderness was the Army of Northern Virginia, commanded by General Robert E. Lee.
 Listed below are Lee's three infantry corps and one cavalry corps, which totaled to 66,140 men including staff and men in the artillery.
-Each corps had three divisions plus artillery except the First Corps, which had only two divisions.
+Each corps had three divisions plus artillery except the First Corps, which had only two divisions present.
 The Third Corps was the largest, with 22,675 men plus another 1,910 for artillery.